tdore92/project-4-client/README.md

 ```

 <p>From here I added a ‘Total’ counter that displayed the combined items price, and a ‘Remove Item’ button that would affect the counter in return.
 I installed ‘Material-UI’ and used their button components to create a basic ‘checkout’ button.</p>

+<p><strong>Update:</strong> I later applied 'Material-UI' to the show page - when the 'add to basket' button is clicked, the user is notified of the said item being added, instead of being pushed to the home page.</p>

 ```
 const totalDinoPrice = basketItems.reduce((runningTotal, item) => {